fleek-network/fleek-network-docs/guides/Node Operators/transfering-setup-ownership.md

 ## Clear the .lightning data

-Run the following command to clear the `/root/.lightning/data`, as it can be quite large and we don't need to move it.
+Run the following command to clear the `/root/.lightning/data`, as it can be quite large, and we don't need to move it.

 ```sh
 sudo rm -rf /root/.lightning/data